scolapicchioni/blazor/Lab04/readme.md

 The UI should work, but what shall we do with the button logic?

 From a design perspective, we want our component to be totally ignorant of its surroundings.
-Not only does it not know where the data comes from, it also knows nothing about what the logic.
+Not only does it not know where the data comes from, it also knows nothing about what the logic should do.
 All it does is
 - It renders html data received from a parent
 - It alerts the parent whenever it's time to perform an action

 The action can be handled by the parent (the page in our case).

-It's time to introduce [Event Handling](https://docs.microsoft.com/en-us/aspnet/core/blazor/event-handling?view=aspnetcore-5.0).
+It's time to introduce [Event Handling](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-6.0).

-We need to do is to define and handle an [EventCallback](https://docs.microsoft.com/en-us/aspnet/core/blazor/event-handling?view=aspnetcore-5.0#eventcallback) for each event we want to define.
+We need to do is to define and handle an [EventCallback](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-6.0#eventcallback) for each event we want to define.

 ## DeleteConfirmed